-When Passing.
-Whenever you are about to pass a vehicle, pedestrian, or bicyclist, assume they don't see you.
+Whenever you are about to pass a vehicle, pedestrian or bicyclist, assume they don't see you.
 They could suddenly move in front of you.
-When it is legal, tap the horn lightly or, at night, flash your lights from low to high beam and back.
-And, drive carefully enough to avoid a crash even if they don't see or hear you.
+Drive carefully enough to avoid a crash even if they don't see or hear you.

+When it's hard to see

-When It's Hard to See.
-At dawn, dusk, in rain, or snow, you need to make yourself easier to see.
+At dawn or dusk or in rain or snow, you need to make yourself easier to see.
 If you are having trouble seeing other vehicles, other drivers will have trouble seeing you.
 Turn on your lights.
 Use the headlights, not just the identification or clearance lights.
 Use the low beams; high beams can bother people in the daytime as well as at night.

-When Parked at the Side of the Road.
+When parked at the side of the road

 When you pull off the road and stop, be sure to turn on the four-way emergency flashers.
 This is important at night.
+Don't trust the taillights to give warning.
+Drivers have crashed into the rear of a parked vehicle because they thought it was moving normally.